antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 - **Change output description(s) of LLM function(s)**: Change output description(s) of already created LLM function(s).
 - **Apply suitable (sub-)parsers**: If changes can be programmed, choose, or program, and apply suitable parser(s) or sub-parser(s) for LLM's outputs.
 - **Program output transformations**: Transform the outputs of the (sub-)parser(s) programmatically.
-- **Overall satisfactory results?**: A decision point to assess whether the results are overall satisfactory.
+- **Overall satisfactory (robust enough) results?**: A decision point to assess whether the results are overall satisfactory.
+  - *This should include evaluation or estimate how robust and reproducible the results are.*
+- **Willing and able to apply different model(s) or model parameters?**: A decision point should the LLM functions pipeline should evaluated or tested with different LLM model or model parameters.
+  - *In view of robustness and reproducibility, systematic change of LLM models and LLM functions pipeline inputs should be considered.*
+- **Change model or model parameters**: If willing to change models or model parameters then do so.
+  - *Different models can have different adherence to prompt specs, evaluation speeds, and evaluation prices.*
 - **Make LLM example function**: If changes can be specified as training rules, make an example function for the LLM.
 - **End**: The end of the process.